Sim Sang-jung: Political career

 Sim was first elected in 2004 in the 17th National Assembly as a member of the Democratic Labor Party.
 She won her first direct election in the 19th National Assembly as a member of the UPP with 49.37% of the votes in an area of Gyeonggi Goyang in 2012.

-Following the disintegration of the Unified Progressive Party after the Park Geun-hye government's petition to the Constitutional Court of Korea for the UPP's alleged pro-North Korean views in 2013, Sim helped found and is the current leader of the Justice Party.
+Following the disintegration of the Unified Progressive Party after the Park Geun-hye government's petition to the Constitutional Court of Korea for the UPP's alleged pro-North Korean views in 2013, Sim helped found the Justice Party.
 She was elected party chair in 2015.
 Sim won another seat in the 20th National Assembly in 2016, again in an area of Goyang with 53% of the vote.
-In the 2020 election, she defeated Moon Myung-soon from Democratic Party and Lee Kyung-hwan from now-PPP, becoming the first four-term parliamentarian from a progressive party in Korea.
+In the 2020 election, she defeated Moon Myung-soon from Democratic Party and Lee Kyung-hwan from the United Future Party, becoming the first four-term parliamentarian from a progressive party in Korea.
+She announced her retirement from politics following the 2024 legislative election after the Justice Party failed to win seats for the first time since its foundation.

 Political positions and ideology

 Economy

-Her economic positions reflect the progressive platform of her party.
+Her economic positions reflect the progressive platform of the Justice Party.
 This includes reforming chaebols (Korean conglomerates) so that hereditary succession is banned.
 Her key policy in the 2022 South Korean election was the proposal of a four-day work week, which has been described as "a revolutionary idea in a country where workers endure notoriously long hours".

 Social issues

-Sim was the only major presidential candidate to openly support LGBT rights in South Korea.
+In the 2017 South Korean presidential election, Sim was the only major presidential candidate to openly support LGBT rights in South Korea.